hmcts/finrem-ccd-definitions/README.md

 Please follow the ReadMe.md of this project to run full E2E tests of both the Consented & Contested Journeys on CCD https://github.com/hmcts/finrem-ccd-e2e-tests

-## Accessing CCD on preview/per PR

-A full CCD instance is created PR via Helm charts which can be accessed using the details below.
-If you do not require this, add `[NO-CCD]` at the start of the PR title in GitHub.

-1) Visit `https://gateway-finrem-ccd-definitions-pr-<number>.service.core-compute-preview.internal` and whitelist accept the SSL certificate
-2) Access the PR on `https://case-management-web-finrem-ccd-definitions-pr-<number>.service.core-compute-preview.internal`
-3) Login with an authorised AAT user [listed here](https://github.com/hmcts/finrem-ccd-definitions/blob/master/definitions/{consented/contested}/json/UserProfile.json)

 ## ccd-definition-processor